flannylove/Template-for-Resume/README.md

 ## Hupu.com （ 2015.8 ~  ）

-### Live / Video IOS Client
+### Live / Video Client (both IOS and Android)
-Another IOS app build in ReactNative, take charge of factory the component communicated width native script(Object-c & java), intergrate web url(html5) for sharing the link in Wechat.
+The app build in ReactNative, take charge of factory the component communicated width native script(Object-c & java), intergrate web url(html5) for sharing the link in Wechat.

 ### Basket IOS Client